MemeLens: Multilingual Multitask VLMs for Memes: Dataset

 \subsection{Dataset Curation}

-\textbf{Language and task coverage.} We curate a multilingual, multimodal collection of 38 publicly available meme datasets spanning nine languages such as English, Arabic, Bengali, Chinese, German, Spanish, Hindi, Romanian, and Russian, including both monolingual and code-mixed settings.
-Together, these datasets cover 20 meme analysis tasks as shown in Figure \ref{fig:vllm_exp_meme}.
+\paragraph{Language and task coverage.} We curate a multilingual, multimodal collection of 38 publicly available meme datasets spanning nine languages such as English, Arabic, Bengali, Chinese, German, Spanish, Hindi, Romanian, and Russian, including both monolingual and code-mixed settings.
+These datasets cover 20 tasks as shown in Figure \ref{fig:vllm_exp_meme}.

-\textbf{Filtering.} The source datasets vary substantially in annotation schemes, label schema, and even in what is considered a ``meme.''
-Following prior work, we operationalize memes as images with embedded/overlaid text (image–text pairs) \citep{fersini-etal-2022-semeval,sharma-etal-2020-semeval,kiela2020hateful}.
-Accordingly, we formulate all tasks as \emph{multimodal} and require an explicit text modality (either released by the dataset or obtained via OCR).
-In our curated set, we observed that some datasets include a non-trivial fraction of images that do not conform to this definition (e.g., images without embedded text; MMHS~\cite{Gomez2020exploring}) and/or do not release extracted textual content (e.g., BanglaAbuseMeme, MIMIC Islamophobia).
+\paragraph{Filtering.} The source datasets vary substantially in annotation schemes, label schema, and even in what is considered a ``meme.''
+Following prior work, we operationalize memes as images with embedded/overlaid text (image–text pairs) \citep{fersini-etal-2022-semeval,sharma-etal-2020-semeval,kiela2020hatefulmemes}.
+Accordingly, we formulate all tasks as \emph{multimodal} and require an explicit text modality (either released by the dataset or obtained via OCR) to ensure consistent cross-dataset processing and reliable downstream modeling.
+In our curated set, we observed that some datasets include a non-trivial fraction of images that do not conform to this definition (e.g., images without embedded text; MMHS~\cite{Gomez2020exploring}) and/or do not release extracted textual content (e.g., BanglaAbuseMeme~\cite{das-etal-2023-banglaabusememe}, MIMIC Islamophobia~\cite{singh2024mimic}).
 We therefore identify and remove samples with empty text by extracting text with a language-specific OCR pipeline based on EasyOCR.\footnote{\url{https://github.com/JaidedAI/EasyOCR}} We choose EasyOCR due to its public availability and its use in closely related prior work \citep{alam-etal-2024-armeme}.
 Filtering is performed independently within each dataset split (train/validation/test).
-Across datasets, we remove $\sim$92K samples with empty textual content, with the majority originating from the MMHS dataset, which contains a large proportion of images without embedded text.
-This filtering improves alignment between the visual and textual modalities while preserving the original dataset splits for all remaining instances.
+Across datasets, we remove $\sim$92K samples with empty textual content, mostly from the MMHS dataset, which includes many images without embedded text.
+This filtering improves visual textual alignment while preserving the original dataset splits for remaining instances.